harshitbansal373/python/README.md

 # Python
 There are solutions of some basic problems and some tricky problems.
 There are also `hackerrank`, `hackerearth`, `codechef` problems.
 You can use all of these codes.
-Also free to contribute or pull request related some good problems.

 ## Python poem
 ```sh